Short answer

 Status-aware token explanation

-Explaining what AER is said to do, where the claim comes from, and what remains unverified.
+Explaining what a token is said to do, where the claim comes from, and what remains unverified or unconfirmed.

 Not allowed